Our waiting list for this amplifier is currently at 12 weeks.

 and equally poised with high efficiency speakers due in part to it's

 complete lack of noise or hum.
-There is also a high frequency
+There is also a control outside the

-loudspeaker to your liking.
-Along the same theme it has a bass
+frequencies.
+Along this same theme, it has a bass

 loudspeakers to eliminate room boom automatically and add or remove